Showing posts with label sister. Show all posts

 Return from Paradise

 I have recently returned home from a short trip to Fiji.
-My sister and her husband chose to be married over there and had the most quintessential beach wedding (and honeymoon!) possible.
-As I was a bridesmaid, I didn't have the chance to snap too many pics on the day :( but can't wait to see the professional photos when they emerge.
-Due to the overall schedule of the trip, there weren't copious opportunities to take photographs but I tried to keep an eye out for interesting subject matter and managed to take a few decent shots.
-I'm hoping that a couple of shots will make successful photographic cards for my market stall.
+My sister and her husband chose to be married over there and they had the most quintessential beach wedding (and honeymoon).
+As I was a bridesmaid, I didn't have the chance to snap too many pics on the day :( but I can't wait to see the professional photos when they emerge.
+Due to the overall schedule of the trip, there weren't copious opportunities to take photographs, but I tried to keep an eye out for interesting subject matter and managed to take some decent shots.
+I'm hoping that a few shots will make successful photographic cards for my market stall.

 20 June, 2011